mbovijn/BTPog/README.md

 | `!btpog sw reset`                                 | Removes the best times associated with all stopwatches.
 | `!btpog sw delete <id>`                           | Delete a stopwatch.
 Valid id values: 0, 1, 2, ...
 31, all
 | `!btpog sw precision 3`                           | Sets the amount of decimals after the dot for stopwatch times.
 Defaults to 2 (e.g. 8.63), but any value between 0 and 3 is valid.
+| `!btpog sw print`                                 | Prints all configured stopwatches with parameters to the screen.

 ## BTSuicide Module
 Got loop movers in the map you want to rush?
 Use this in order to suicide at the right time, so that when you arrive at the mover, the mover is in the optimal location.